kieselsteini/msgpack/README.md

 ### msgpack.encode_one(value)
 Encodes the given Lua value to a binary MessagePack representation.
 It will return the binary string on succes or ```nil``` plus an error message if it fails.

-Please note that Lua cannot distinguish between UTF-8 strings and binary data.
-They are just Lua strings.
-So if you want to encode Lua strings to MessagePack binary data you have to set the config variable.

 There is also no way to determine if a Lua number should be encoded as a 32-bit float or 64-bit float.
 If you want a specific representation, please set the corresponding config variable.

 Using 32-bit/64-bit floats to encode Lua numbers: